 Christian Fry, Pretend Entertainment

-Pictured here are GSCA Executive Director Tammy Seldon, Christian Fry of Pretend Entertainment, and GSCA Communications and Membership Director Kelly Germain.
+Pictured here are GSCA Executive Director Tammy Barrett, Christian Fry of Pretend Entertainment, and GSCA Communications and Membership Director Kelly Germain.
 Christian has been instrumental in engaging new filmmakers in the association by helping organize the first-ever GSCA Filmmaker Symposium in 2015 and leading the group that developed the Giant Screen Production and Postproduction Workflow.

 Mary Nucci, Rutgers University

-Pictured here are GSCA Executive Director Tammy Seldon, Mary Nucci, and GSCA Communications and Membership Director Kelly Germain.
+Pictured here are GSCA Executive Director Tammy Barrett, Mary Nucci, and GSCA Communications and Membership Director Kelly Germain.
 Mary has been instrumental in keeping education and lifelong learning at the forefront of GSCA's activities.
 She's chaired the GSCA Lifelong Learning Committee and Research Task Force, helped organize the GSCA LIfelong Learning Symposium, assisted GSCA in forging a partnership with ASTC, has lead numerous research projects about the giant screen format, and volunteers for the GSCA event registration desk.

 IMAX Maximum Image Awards